eduardohmrodrigues/MONO/README.md

 ## Installation

-You only need to install the [Unity Engine](unity3d.com) and open the project.
+You only need to install the [Unity Engine](unity3d.com), open the project and open the Level1 scene.

 ## Contributors